 Mother’s Day in Serbia - tie her up

 On the morning of Mother’s Day, children creep into mum’s bedroom and tie her up!
 She then has to promise to supply treats and gifts to her children, before she can be released!
-Not sure this will catch on across the rest of the world...but it wouldn’t certainly make Mother’s Day 2023 more memorable!
+Not sure this will catch on across the rest of the world...but it wouldn’t certainly make Mother’s Day 2024 more memorable!

 Don’t worry too much about the Serbian mums.
-Mother’s Day there is part of a series of events in December celebrating the family, with a Father’s Day, and a Children’s Day too...when they are also tied up (loosely!) until they agree to behave and help around the house.
+Mother’s Day there is part of a series of events in December celebrating the family, with Father’s Day, and Children’s Day too...when they are also tied up (loosely!) until they agree to behave and help around the house.
 So, mum can get her own back!

 Whatever your plans, we hope you have a good time celebrating Mother’s Day.
 Make sure to show your mum, the mother of your children, your nan or gran, just how special they are.